Mexico for Digital Nomads

 I stayed only with locals and in hostels in Mexico, only twice in real hotels.
 The prices vary extremely according to the region.
 In Chiapas you can find a bed in a hostel dorm for only 100 Pesos (around 5 euro) whereas the cost in Quintana Roo is up to three times the price.
 The breakfast usually is included.
 If you eat mainly Street Food and buy your groceries in the supermarket, you can survive on 100 Pesos a day for food and beverages.
 Restaurant visits are becoming expensive if you do them regularly and don’t eat only Tacos – the national dish.
 Those are small Tortillas, how we would call them, with meat or vegetables as a filling.
 One costs between 8 and 15 Pesos.
 Whereas a burrito – which is more satiable – is around 60 to 90 Pesos in a normal restaurant.
 Car rentals are pretty expensive in Mexico, the prices are similar to the ones in Central Europe.
 I wanted to rent a car in Tulúm but then changed my plans due to the price.
 When I was in San Cristóbal, I rented one with Melanie from “Good morning world” and two friends, which cost us 45 Euros a day.
 But you really can go with public transportation.
 There are busses, smaller distances can be covered with so-called colectivos (smaller busses or vans) or collective taxis and for longer distances there is a well-developed net of long-distance coaches.
 The busses are unfortunately not as comfortable as they are in South America but they also have television and sometimes even WIFI.
 Recommendation: If you travel with the ADO (that is the biggest long-distance company), you should download the App and buy the ticket through it.
 You can get up to 50% discount.
 On the website you can only pay with Mexican credit cards.
 Using the app international cards are accepted!

-Palenque – Of Maya Ruins and Waterfalls One of the numerous Maya ruins in Mexico is Palenque.
+One of the numerous Maya ruins in Mexico is Palenque.
 I stayed there for three days with my dear blogger colleague Melanie of Good morning world and the support of Shoestring.
-With modules it was super easy to put our...
+With modules it was super easy to put our trip together and had an awesome time.
+We...

-Oaxaca - Two Days in the colorful City in Mexico's Mountains If you are going to the South of Mexico you shouldn't miss Oaxaca.
+If you are going to the South of Mexico you shouldn't miss Oaxaca.
 You can easily take the night bus from San Cristóbal or Palenque.
-After my tour to all the Maya ruins I still had four days until my flight...
+After my tour to all the Maya ruins I still had four days until my flight to Colombia and had to chose between Mexiko City,...

 20 important words/phrases in Spanish